kgittens89/lets-cook/README.md

 ## Let's Cook!
 > My app is called Let’s Cook!
 It’s a recipe app for people who have trouble deciding on what to cook for the day.
-Users are initially presented with 3 random recipe choices, which lead to the recipe details.
-Users can also click for a random recipe choice.
-In the future, I’d like to sort recipes by diet preferences, course, etc.
+Users are initially presented with 3 random recipe choices, which when clicked, leads to the recipe details.
+Users can also click the "Randomizer" for a random recipe choice.
+Happy Cooking!

 ## Link to Deployed App